-Besides having the best name in all of running workouts, fartlek training is also fun to do.
+Besides having the best name in all of running workouts, fartlek runs are also fun to do.
 The Swedish word means “speed play” and that’s exactly the intent of these workouts.

 No need for a track.